viraj-nikam/canvas/readme.md

 |--------------------------------------------------------------------------
 |
 | This is the URI where Canvas will be accessible from.
 If the path
-| is set to null, Canvas will reside under the path name as the
+| is set to null, Canvas will reside under the same path name as
-| application.
-Otherwise, this will be used as the base path.
+| the application.
+Otherwise, this is used as the base path.
 |
 */